 - MA students (graduate), respectively, click on "Master", choose Political Science and also the newest study regulation.

 Note: The course catalogue for the Winter term will not go online before September; the course catalogue for the Summer term usually goes online in late February or March.
 Please use an older course catalogue to do finish you Learning Agreement Before the Mobility, should you have to provide your university with one before course catalogues are being released.
 You can then change your selection in the first weeks of the term.

-The OSI offers different kinds of courses.
+The OSI offers different types of courses.

 Introductory seminars (PS) are suitable for undergraduate students (up to about the fourth semester), while the advanced seminars (HS) are usually only available for students at the end of their Bachelor or Master students.
 The core advanced seminars (K-HS) are the basic seminars, belonging to the advanced seminars (HS) of the Master program.
 They all give you an overview over a certain field of study.
-Introductory seminars/techniques of scientific work (PS/TWA) are held for first year students only and may not be attended by advanced students.
+Introductory seminars/techniques of scientific work (PS/TWA or PS/MWA) are held for first year students only and may not be attended by advanced students.
 Career-oriented seminars (BS) provide you with information about possible careers and prepare you for your future work.

 All courses are mostly held weekly and last two hours (“Semesterwochenstunden” (SWS)), which makes 90 minutes in total.
 An exception are block seminars (Blockseminare).

-In order to register for a class at OSI, you do not sign up on Campus Management, you may have to give your teacher your (Zedat) email address, so that they can add you to our e-learning system (Blackboard).
-That way, you will be able to access the course materials.
+- If you are not registered on Campus Management, you may have to give your teacher your (Zedat) email address, so that they can add you to the e-learning system (Blackboard).
+That way, you will be able to access the course material.